ukitgroup/ukit-ico-smart-contracts/README.md

 ## Repo description

-This repository is based on the [Truffle] framework (http://truffleframework.com/docs/getting_started/installation), which is used to compile, test, and deploy smart contracts.
+This repository is based on the [Truffle](http://truffleframework.com/docs/getting_started/installation) framework, which is using for compilation, testing and deployment smart contracts.

 [Ganache](https://github.com/trufflesuite/ganache-cli) is used for testing of smart contracts in a private blockchain.